 Course Requirements Checklist

-Discussion boards are collaborative learning experiences.
-The candidate will formulate a thread in response to the provided prompts for each forum.
+Discussions are collaborative learning experiences.
+The candidate will formulate a thread in response to the provided prompts.
 Each thread must be 300 words and demonstrate course-related knowledge.
 In addition to the thread, the candidate will reply to 2 other classmates’ threads.
 Each reply must be 100 words.
-(MLO: A, B, D, F, I, J, K)
+(CLO: A, B, F, G)

 The candidate will practice informal assessments to screen and monitor literacy development in phonemic awareness, letter recognition, decoding, fluency, comprehension, and spelling.
 The candidate will compete all of the assessment templates provided in the Literacy Assessment Packet.
 The candidate will score the assessments.
 The candidate will write a reflection of at least 300 words.
-(MLO: H, J)
+(CLO: E, F)

 The candidate will select a short story, book chapter, poem, or play to read aloud.
 The selected passage must be appropriate for lower elementary, upper elementary, or middle grades students.
 The candidate will video-record his/her reading and submit.
 The candidate will watch the video and complete a reflection template on reading with prosody.
 The candidate will select five vocabulary words from the reading which would most likely be new vocabulary for the targeted group of students.
 The candidate will utilize a vocabulary strategy to create an anchor chart which could be used to teach the words.
-(MLO: E, G, I)
+(CLO: C)

-Candidates select a comprehension strategy and demonstrate its use with primary, elementary, and middle grade students in the content areas.
-Candidates write a 400 word description of the strategy including research to support it and how to modify its use across K-8 classrooms.
+The candidate will select a comprehension strategy and demonstrate its use with primary, elementary, and middle grade students in the content areas.
+The candidate will write a 400 word description of the strategy including research to support it and how to modify its use across K-8 classrooms.
 Candidates identify print and digital texts for teaching the strategy as well as questions to use with the texts.
 Candidates prepare a demonstration of how to use the strategy.
-The presentation is video recorded and used for self-assessment and peer feedback in discussion board forum #4.
-(MLO: B, E, F, I)
+The presentation is video recorded and used for self-assessment and peer feedback in one of the Discussions.
+(CLO: A, C)

 In preparation for edTPA in student teaching, candidates will practice edTPA Task 1.
-Candidates will plan a learning segment of three consecutive literacy lessons on an essential literacy strategy for a specific learning context.
-Candidates will complete the literacy planning commentary to justify the planning process.
-Candidates will teach one literacy lesson in an elementary classroom during the co-requisite practicum.
-(MLO: B, E, F)
+The candidate will complete the literacy planning commentary to justify the planning process.
+(CLO: A, C, D, E, F, G).

 Word Analysis Quizzes (3)

-Candidates’ knowledge and understanding of phonics, phonemic awareness, and word analysis skills are assessed through a series of three quizzes.
+The candidate's knowledge and understanding of phonics, phonemic awareness, and word analysis skills are assessed through a series of three quizzes.
 Each quiz has 50 questions from the assigned chapters in Leu & Kinzer (2017).
 Each quiz will be open-book/open-notes.
 Candidates will have 1 hour and 50 minutes to complete the quiz.
-(MLO: C, D).
+(CLO: B, C, D).

 Literacy Quizzes (3)

-Candidates’ knowledge and understanding of the five foundational components of reading, literacy approaches and instruction, literacy assessments, diverse learners, and emergent literacy are assessed through three quizzes.
-Each quiz has 25 questions from the assigned chapters in Vacca et al. (2018).
+The candidate's knowledge and understanding of the five foundational components of reading, literacy approaches and instruction, literacy assessments, diverse learners, and emergent literacy are assessed through three quizzes.
+Each quiz has 25 questions from the assigned chapters in Vacca, et al. (2018).
 Each quiz will be open-book/open-notes.
 Candidates have 1 hour and 10 minutes to complete the quiz.
-(MLO: C, D, E, H, J)
+(CLO: B, C, D, E, F)